SAMPLE FORMAT FOR THE REPLY TO THE NOTICE U/S 138 NI ACT

 I respectfully submit the following:

-2. Notably, one of these undated blank cheques, bearing cheque number _______, was presented to the bank without any prior intimation to the applicant.
+- One of these undated blank cheques, bearing cheque number _______, was presented to the bank without prior intimation to the applicant.
 Additionally, the amount filled in the cheque was not legally recoverable at the time of its presentation.
 Therefore, the applicant cannot be held liable for the amount mentioned in the cheque.

-3. Furthermore, it should be noted that the loan's maturity date is _________.
+- The loan's maturity date is _________.
 The statement of account used for calculating the amount owed is as of ________, while the date of dishonor of the cheque is _________.
-It is evident that as of the date of the cheque's presentation, i.e., on __________, the total loan amount had not yet become legally recoverable.
+As of the date of the cheque's presentation, the total loan amount had not yet become legally recoverable.

-4. The Supreme Court of India, in the case of Sampelly Satyanarayan Rao vs. Indian Renewable Energy (19 September 2016), clarified that Section 138 of the NI Act is applicable only if, on the date the cheque was issued, a liability or debt existed, or the amount had become legally recoverable.
+- The Supreme Court of India in Sampelly Satyanarayan Rao vs. Indian Renewable Energy (19 September 2016) clarified that Section 138 of the NI Act is applicable only if, on the date the cheque was issued, a legally enforceable debt existed.

-7. Regrettably, it appears that your client is leveraging legal provisions to exert pressure on the applicant to repay the loan under the threat of criminal prosecution and penalties under Section 138 of the Negotiable Instruments Act, 1881, as well as provisions related to fraud and cheating in the Indian Penal Code, 1860.
+- It appears that legal provisions are being used to exert pressure under the threat of prosecution under Section 138 of the Negotiable Instruments Act, 1881.

-8. The actions of your client are inconsistent with established legal principles.
-In the case of Ramakrishna Urban Cooperative Credit Society Ltd. v.
-Rajendra Bhagchand Warma, the Bombay High Court emphasized that obtaining blank or post-dated cheques as security before loan disbursal should not be misused to compel debtors or borrowers to repay loans under the threat of legal action.
+- In Ramakrishna Urban Cooperative Credit Society Ltd. v.
+Rajendra Bhagchand Warma, the Bombay High Court emphasized that blank or post-dated cheques obtained as security should not be misused to compel repayment.

-10. In accordance with the applicant's financial circumstances, and considering the legal aspects outlined above, the applicant is not liable for the amount mentioned in the dishonored cheque, as it is not legally owed.
-It is advised not to misuse cheque number _______, and we kindly request its return, along with the bank's memo.
-Furthermore, your client is encouraged to engage in a constructive dialogue to explore viable solutions for loan repayment or settlement.
+- Considering the above legal position and the applicant's financial circumstances, the applicant is not liable for the amount mentioned in the dishonored cheque.
+It is advised not to misuse cheque number _______, and its return along with the bank memo is requested.
+Constructive dialogue for settlement is encouraged.

 Regards,